 Protection ratios are based on a 60 km path length and PL (Percentage of time that the average refractivity gradient in the lowest 100 m of the atmosphere is less than or equal to -100 N units/km) of 20.
 For other path lengths and PL values refer to the correction factor graph at Attachment 2c.

-Separate protection ratios for analog victims have not been defined.
+Separate protection ratios for analogue victims have not been defined.
 The above-mentioned protection ratios for digital systems shall be applied in such cases.

 Provisionally, protection ratio values quoted here are identical to those included in RALI FX-3 for comparable cases.
 However, designers should be advised that in future these values (and the comparable values in RALI FX-3) may be revised downward to increase the density of spectrum usage in these bands.